 "The Go-Bots fight to rescue the Rock People."

 On this day in 1989, Gor II (aka Outlaw Of Gor and occasionally just Outlaw) premiered in the United States.
-The SciFi/Fantasy picture starred Rebecca Ferratti, Jack Palance, and Urbano Barberini, and here's the plot summary from IMDB.com:
+Directed by John 'Bud' Cardos from a story by John Norman, Harry Alan Towers, and Rick Marx, the SciFi/Fantasy picture starred Rebecca Ferratti, Jack Palance, Urbano Barberini, and others.
+Here's the plot summary from IMDB.com:

 "An Earthman returns to the planet Gor, and fights against tyranny."